Declutter your bathroom to create a place where you can detox from everyday stress.

 Your secret weapon?
 Vinegar.
 Mildew, soap scum, mineral deposits, grease, you name it—none are a match for the safe, natural, super affordable white vinegar.
 Use a 1:1 mixture of white vinegar and water with a microfiber cloth on surfaces to clean and disinfect.
 The mixture can even be used for a streak-free shiny bathroom mirror.
 Insider tip: Adding a dash of Dawn to your mixture can help rid particularly grimy grime.
 And non-gel toothpaste is a touted titan for removing rust stains.
 (Want more?
 Read our five swaps for greener cleaning.)

-Step 3: Create a Haven
+Step 3 to Declutter Your Bathroom: Create a Haven

 Your bathroom should be an oasis.
-Make it a “me”-time refuge with clutter-free, minimalist-inspired organization, candles, and purifying plants.
+Make it a “me-time" refuge with clutter-free, minimalist-inspired organization, candles, and purifying plants.

 - Bins and baskets are a great way to organize products so that they are both pretty and easy to find.
 Adding chalkboard labels (you can use “chalk” markers) is a fun, clean-looking way to organize.

-- Place a tray on the counter for everyday multiuse items to declutter and beautify the space.
+- Place a tray on the counter for everyday multi-use items to declutter and beautify the space.

 - Add scent with candles or reed diffusers.
 Whether you prefer lavender for a calming refresh or white vinegar as a deodorizer, reed diffusers are an elegant way to keep your bathroom smelling clean and fresh.
 (Read more about healthy indoor air here.)

-- Plants will not only help add a sense of calm and beauty to the space, but low-maintenance and low-light plants like succulents (specifically the snake plant) actually release oxygen while filtering the air.
+- Plants will not only help add a sense of calm and beauty to the space, low-maintenance and low-light plants like succulents (specifically the snake plant) actually release oxygen while filtering the air.